Return to top

 • 8 slices sourdough bread or any kind of day old bread

-• 1 tablespoon white chia seeds ground
+• 1 tbsp white chia seeds ground

 • 1 cup soy milk or any kind of dairy-free milk

-• 1 teaspoon vanilla extract
+• 1 tsp vanilla extract

-• ½ teaspoon cinnamon ground
+• ½ tsp cinnamon ground

-• ¼ teaspoon nutmeg ground
+• ¼ tsp nutmeg ground

-• 1 tablespoon maple syrup
+• 1 tbsp maple syrup

-• Olive oil cooking spray or 1 tsp coconut oil, or coconut oil cooking spray
+• olive oil cooking spray or 1 tsp coconut oil, or coconut oil cooking spray

 Optional Toppings